Gregor-Gottschewski/website/_posts/2025-05-06-adding-basic-auth-to-jakartaee.md

 }
 ```

-If you decompile the `UsernamePasswordCredential` class, you see that this class only stores username and password.
-This is the only moment were you can check the credentials, later in the `HelloWorldResource` only the username can be retrieved!
+If you look at the source code of `UsernamePasswordCredential`, you see that this class only stores username and password.
+This is the only moment were you can check the credentials, later in the `HelloWorldResource` **only the username** can be retrieved!

 You have three options to return in `validate`:
 1. `CredentialValidationResult.INVALID_RESULT` - the user is not authenticated.
 2. `CredentialValidationResult.NOT_VALIDATED_RESULT` - the user is not authenticated, but the credentials were not checked.
 3. `CredentialValidationResult` - the user is authenticated.

 The last option uses the constructor `CredentialValidationResult(String callerName, Set<String> groups)`.
 The first parameter is the username and the second parameter is a set of roles.
 In this example, I just use the role "user".
-Another more simple constructor is `CredentialValidationResult(String callerName)`, which does not use roles.
-This constructor is used if you do not need roles in your application.
-Our code, generally does not need roles, but it shows you the usage of them.
+Another more simple constructor is `CredentialValidationResult(String callerName)`, which is used if the application does not use roles.
+Our code, generally does not need roles, but I wanted to show you how to use them.

 The last class to implement is the `ApplicationMain` class.
 This class is nothing special and does not differ from a normal Jakarta EE application: